cultome/data_pipe/README.md

 Framework to create data processing pipelines.

 ## Usage
-Lets build a pipeline to export an Elasticsearch index into a CSV file, translating some IDS, filtering some properties and dealing with object properties.
+Lets build a pipeline to export an Elasticsearch index into a CSV file, translating some IDS, filtering some properties and dealing with object properties (nested).

 ```ruby
 DataPipe.create do